The Shocking Murder Case of Candace Hiltz

 Candace gave birth to a baby girl, named Paige.
 Unfortunately Baby Paige was born with Hydrocephaly.
 It is a condition in which the primary characteristic is excessive accumulation of fluid in the brain.
 The fluid in this case is Cerebrospinal fluid.
 Candace was told that baby Paige would live a very short life.
-Obviously this news was very upsetting and wanted to make the most of her time with her child.
+Obviously this news was very upsetting and she wanted to make the most of her time with her child.
 She treated every week like it was Paige's birthday, spoiling her.
-Paige lived until she was seven but then passed away form her disease.
+Paige lived until she was seven but then passed away from her disease.
 However, as short as Paige's life was, she did live out her mother.

 Candace had an older brother named James who suffers from many psychological issues.
 One being his extreme case of paranoia around other people.
 It was often described as a phobia and was such to the extent that it affected his interactions with his own family.
 He actually moved out into the woods behind the family house because he did not want to communicate with anyone.
 Candace was very overprotective of her brother and did not like anybody speaking ill of him.